designstem/fachwerk/docs/tutorials/quickstart/2dscene.md

 </f-scene>

-By combining `curved` and `closed` we get something hourglass-like.
+By combining `curved` and `closed`, we get something hourglass-like.
 To shape it up, let's set `fill` and `opacity` attributes:

 <f-scene grid>
   <f-line
     points="-1 -1, 1 -1, -1 1, 1 1"
     curved
     closed
     fill="orange"